SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 \Delta x\, \Delta p \ge \frac{\hbar}{2}.
 $$

-All of the novelty sits in the dynamics: I calculate the orientation parameter directly via KL divergences or entropic functionals, let those values inform $\hat{H}_{\text{TQE}}$, and then watch how certain histories keep their amplitude longer.
+All of the novelty sits in the dynamics: I calculate the orientation parameter directly via whichever information metric suits the experiment—KL divergences, Fisher distances, or other entropic functionals, recognizing that the “best” choice is still unsettled—let those values inform $\hat{H}_{\text{TQE}}$, and then watch how certain histories keep their amplitude longer.
 Paths aligned with the informational direction resist decoherence; misaligned ones fade faster.
 Quantum mechanics therefore becomes the stage where I can see the bias in slow motion before it decoheres into classical records.

 ---